|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 By structuring Brandon’s environment, he will find it much easier to adapt to increasing demands as long as there is a controlled element to the situation

-On this track, we discussed FAS in the early stages of life and the most effective familial structure for them.
+On this track, we discussed FASD in the early stages of life and the most effective familial structure for them.
 The three stages we will examine in this track included: infancy; toddlers and preschool years; and school-age years.
 The three types of familial structure during these stages are, respectively: soothing atmospheres; developing communication skills; and clear demands.

 Others who bought this Addictions/Substance Abuse Course